elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 ---

-### What is the bubble up principle in relation to events?
+### What is the bubble-up principle concerning events?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The bubbling up principle is self-explanatory based on its name.
-In principle, when an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.
+  <div><strong>Interview Response:</strong> The bubbling-up principle is self-explanatory based on its name.
+In principle, when an event happens on an element, it first runs its handlers, then on its parent, and back up to the other ancestors.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />